The older I get, the more I consider acknowledgement, accountability and remorse the high marks of virtue.

 Lightning bolts in amino acids works for me.

 So what was it?
-Serendipity, Electromagnetics or God?
+Serendipity, Electromagnetism or God?

 Everything you do or don’t do affects everybody around you.